No single detail is rare. Stacked together, the bar shrinks from “everyone” down to one person, usually you. Figures are illustrative.

 A fingerprint stores nothing on your machine, so clearing cookies or opening a private window does not remove it; the same signals are read again and produce the same signature.
 And here is the twist that catches people out: the more you customise your browser to feel private, the rarer you often become.
 A pile of extensions, an unusual font, a niche setting, each one is another distinguishing answer.
 Standing out is the opposite of hiding.

-That is why the approaches that actually work aim at uniformity, not concealment.
-The Tor Browser makes every user look the same on purpose.
-Firefox's resist-fingerprinting mode normalises or spoofs the sharpest signals.
-Brave randomises some of them per session so the hash will not stick.
-Safari deliberately exposes less.
-Turning JavaScript off removes most of the surface but breaks much of the web.
+That is why the approaches that actually work aim at uniformity, not concealment: making your answers common instead of trying to hide them.
+Turning JavaScript off removes most of the surface but breaks much of the web, so the practical versions of the idea live inside the browsers themselves, compared below.
 There is no perfect setting; the realistic goal is to blend into a crowd rather than to vanish.

 Three separate exposures